Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Structural Model of Texts

-The authors estimated the latent persuasiveness of rhetorical elements using a parametric structural model similar to the Bradley-Terry model (\citealt{bradley1952rank}; see Appendix Equation~\eqref{eq:original}).
-This model assumes that the probability of one argument being judged more persuasive than another is determined by an additive combination of three effects: an interaction effect between policy area and position, the effect of the rhetorical element, and a random effect for each individual argument.
-The random effect accounts for unobserved features of the arguments that may influence persuasiveness but are not explicitly measured.
-In addition, the original analysis manually identified several potential confounders---such as argument length---and included them as covariates.
+The authors estimated the latent persuasiveness of rhetorical elements using a parametric structural model similar to the Bradley-Terry model \citep{bradley1952rank} (see Appendix~\ref{subsec:model_persuasion} for the details of the model).
+This original model assumes that the probability of one argument being judged more persuasive than the other is determined by an additive combination of three effects: an interaction effect between policy area and position, the effect of the rhetorical element, and a random effect for each individual argument.
+The random effect is used to account for unobserved features of the arguments that may influence persuasiveness but are not explicitly measured.
+In addition, the original analysis manually identified several potential confounders (e.g., argument length) and included them as covariates.

-We use GPI to enhance the original analysis by relaxing its strong functional form assumptions.
-We compare the results based on three different LLMs: LLaMA3 with 8 billion parameters, along with two more recently released models --- LLaMA3.3 with 70 billion parameters, and Gemma 3 with 1 billion parameters.
-While all these models are instruction-tuned and thus can be used to regenerate each argument and extract the internal representation, the internal representations are in different dimensions and contain different information.
-Our theoretical results imply that the results based on these models should be similar.
+We use GPI to enhance the original analysis by adjusting the confounding factors that are based on other features of arguments.
+We compare the results based on three different LLMs: LLaMA3 with eight billion parameters, along with two more recently released models --- LLaMA3.3 with 70 billion parameters, and Gemma3 with one billion parameters.
+While all these models are instruction-tuned and thus can be used to regenerate each argument and extract the internal representation, their internal representations have varying dimensions and contain different information.
+Nevertheless, since these internal representations are all sufficient for reproducing the original texts, our theoretical results imply that the results based on these models should be similar.

 Once we extract internal representations, we then estimate a {\it semiparametric} version of the original structural model, which allows for greater flexibility in capturing complex relationships,